 After reading about viewpoints held by those on both sides of this issue, why not stage a debate about this topic.
 One side of the debate should hold to the notion that there is a proper way to speak, and argue why it is important to use language correctly (the prescriptivist side); the other side should oppose this notion and present reasons why language should not be constrained by ideas of proper/improper (the descriptivist side).

 Paper 1 Text Type Focus: diary entry

-At the end of your course you will be asked to analyze unseen texts (1 at Standard Level and 2 at Higher Level) in an examination.
+At the end of your course you will be asked to analyse unseen texts (1 at Standard Level and 2 at Higher Level) in an examination.
 You will be given a guiding question that will focus your attention on formal or stylistic elements of the text(s), and help you decode the text(s)’ purpose(s).
-While this is not a text type, occasionally you may be given a text written in non-standard English, for example a text written in a particular dialect or a text from another country where English is not the first language.
-Use the following resources to practice suitable responses to these kinds of text and add them to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam.
+Below are samples of diary entries.
+Diaries can function as records of events witnessed by individuals, and are always written from an individual point of view.
+Use these practice texts to familiarise yourself with the different features of diaries and add them to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam.
 You can find more information – including text type features and sample Paper 1 analysis – by visiting 20/20.
 Read through one or two of the exemplars, then choose a new paper and have a go at writing your own Paper 1 analysis response: